 Call Us - +91 96621 36666

-This means that part or all of your previous knee replacement needs to be revised.
-This operation varies from very minor adjustments to massive operations replacing significant amounts of bone and hence is difficult to describe in full.
+Revision knee replacement surgeries require replacing a part or all previous knee prostheses with a new prosthesis.
+The operation may range from minor adjustments to massive operations replacing significant quantities of bone and hence it is difficult to describe in full.

-We recommend stopping use of all anti-inflammatory, fish oil supplements, and other blood thinning medications one week prior to surgery.
+We recommend stopping the use of all anti-inflammatory, fish oil supplements, and other blood-thinning medications one week prior to surgery.
 Your clearing doctor will make recommendations regarding other prescription medications.

 Your hospital course will entail admission from 1-2 days.
 Once you are cleared by therapy you can be discharged to home with provided visiting nurse services and physical therapy services at home.
 This will be followed by outpatient Physical Therapy.
 Your initial follow-up will be six weeks postoperative.

 On average your return to work recovery will be approximately six to eight weeks, depending on individual recovery.
 The majority of patients will be able to resume most sporting activities in twelve weeks post op.